Dependent Care Expense

 The following are not allowed as NA dependent care expenses:

-Costs paid to a facility or provider for educational tuition(g) of a dependent child.
+●Costs paid to a facility or provider to pay for the education of a dependent child.

-NOTE FAA contacts the facility or provider to determine whether the fees charged are for educational tuition or dependent care.
+NOTE FAA contacts the facility or provider to determine whether the fees charged are for dependent care or for the education of a dependent child.

 Another participant in the case.